Configure the Application Identity service

-This topic shows how to configure the Application Identity service to start automatically or manually in Windows Server 2008 R2 and Windows 7.
+This topic for IT professionals shows how to configure the Application Identity service to start automatically or manually.

-The Application Identity service determines and verifies the identity of an application.
+The Application Identity service determines and verifies the identity of an app.
 Stopping this service will prevent AppLocker policies from being enforced.

-Because AppLocker uses this service to verify the attributes of a file, you must configure it to start automatically in at least one Group Policy object (GPO) that applies AppLocker rules.
+Important: When using Group Policy, you must configure it to start automatically in at least one Group Policy Object (GPO) that applies AppLocker rules.
+This is because AppLocker uses this service to verify the attributes of a file.

-Locate the GPO to edit, right-click the GPO, and click Edit.
+- Locate the GPO to edit, right-click the GPO, and then click Edit.

 To start the Application Identity service manually

-Right-click the taskbar, and click Start Task Manager.
+- Right-click the taskbar, and click Task Manager.